event-driven-io/emmett/README.md

 ### **What features it has?**

-Currently, none, but that will change.
+Essential building blocks for designing and running business and application logic like:

+- typings around events, commands, Deciders, Workflows, etc.
+- command handling wrappers for application layer,
+- basic, in-memory event store implementation.

 ### **What features will it have?**

 We'll see, but for sure, I'd like to have the following:

-- atomicity of the stream append operations,
-- reading your writes,
-- subscriptions based on Postgres logical replications,
-- Postgres partitioning,
+- building blocks for the Web Apis with Event Sourcing and CQRS,
+- implementation of event store using EventStoreDB, PostgreSQL, SQLite, etc.
+- abstractions for building read models,
+- building blocks for integration and running distributed processes,
+- GraphQL API for event stores,
+- Full stack development helpers with Next.js or HTMX,
 - running it serverless or on the web with SQLite,
 - streaming data through HTTP API (and enabling integration scenarios through it).
 - defining event transformations and projections with WebAssembly,
-- build-in read models based on the JSON capabilities of Postgres and SQLite.
+- etc.

 ### **Would it be a competitor to other stores?**

 Probably not.
-For now, I'd like to have a safe playground to have fun and try out new ideas.
-Still, what I deliver, I expect to be safe to use on a small scale.
+For now, I'd like to have a safe playground to have fun, experiment and try out new ideas.
+Still, I expect what I deliver to be safe to use in production.

 ### **Why there's no license?**

-Because I'm unsure when this will end, and I don't want to expose it as an MIT license from the beginning.
+Because I'm unsure how this will end, and I don't want to expose it as an MIT license from the beginning.

 ## Support